microsoft/vcpkg/scripts/azure-pipelines/osx/README.md

 $ ./Install-Prerequisites.ps1
 ```

-as well as checking to make sure Parallels and macOS are up to date
+as well as checking to make sure macOS is up to date.
-(this may involve going to the Parallels website, since they don't
-seem to automatically update to the next major version).

 Then, follow the instructions for [accessing the fileshare][access-fileshare].